-The regulations, set by these land development regulations, within each district shall be minimum or maximum limitations, as appropriate to the use, and shall apply uniformly to each class or kind of structure, use, land, or water.
+The regulations set by these land development regulations within each district shall be minimum or maximum limitations, as appropriate to the use, and shall apply uniformly to each class or kind of structure, use, land, or water.
 Except as hereinafter provided:

-- 4.1.5.1 Zoning affects use or occupancy.
-No structure, land, or water shall hereafter be used or occupied, and no structure or part thereof shall hereafter be erected, constructed, reconstructed, located, moved, or structurally altered except in conformity with the regulations specified in these land development regulations for the district in which it is located. - 4.1.5.2 Zoning affects height of structures, population density, lot coverage, yards, and open spaces.
+- 4.1.5.1 Zoning Affects Use or Occupancy.
+No structure, land, or water shall hereafter be used or occupied, and no structure or part thereof shall hereafter be erected, constructed, reconstructed, located, moved, or structurally altered except in conformity with the regulations specified in these land development regulations for the district in which it is located. - 4.1.5.2 Zoning Affects Height of Structures, Population Density, Lot Coverage, Yards, and Open Spaces.
 No structure shall hereafter be erected or altered: - 1.
 To exceed height, bulk, or floor area; - 2.
 To provide a greater number of dwelling units per acre; - 3.
-To provide less lot area per dwelling unit or to occupy a smaller lot; or - 4.
-To occupy a greater percentage of lot area; or to provide narrower or smaller yards, courts, or open spaces; or lesser separation between buildings or structures or portions of buildings or structures, than herein required; or in any other manner contrary to the provisions of these land development regulations.
+To provide less lot area per dwelling unit or to occupy a smaller lot; - 4.
+To occupy a greater percentage of lot area; or - 5.
+To provide narrower or smaller yards, courts, or open spaces; or lesser separation between buildings or structures or portions of buildings or structures, than herein required; or - 6.
+In any other manner contrary to the provisions of these land development regulations. - 4.1.5.3 Multiple Use of Required Space Prohibited.
+No part of a required yard, or other required open space, or off-street parking area or off-street loading space provided in connection with any one (1) structure or use shall be included as meeting the requirements for any other structure or use except where specific provision is made in these land development regulations.

-- 4.1.5.3 Multiple use of required space prohibited.
-No part of a required yard or other required open space, or off-street parking or off-street loading space, provided in connection with one (1) structure or use shall be included as meeting the requirements for any other structure or use, except where specific provision is made in these land development regulations. - 4.1.5.4 Reduction of lot area prohibited.
-No lot or yard existing at the effective date of these land development regulations shall thereafter be reduced in dimension or area below the minimum requirements set forth herein, except by reason of a portion being acquired for public use in any manner such as dedication, condemnation or purchase.
+4.1.5.4 Reduction of Lot Area Prohibited.
+No lot or yard existing at the effective date of these land development regulations shall thereafter be reduced in dimension or area below the minimum requirements set forth herein, except by reason of a portion being acquired for public use in any manner including dedication, condemnation, purchase.
 Lots or yards created after the effective date of these land development regulations shall meet at least the minimum requirements established by these land development regulations.